WojciechMatuszewski/programming-notes/aws-solutions-architect.md

   - **Cold HDD** - lowest cost, less frequently accessed workloads (file servers)
   - **EBS Magnetic**- previous generation HDD, infrequent access
   - **General Purpose**

+* you can take **EBS snapshots**

+- **during** the operation of **creating a snapshot** you can **use** your volume **normally**

+* **snapshots are incremental**.
+AWS only diffs whats changed **you can delete every, BUT NOT THE LAST SNAPSHOT** if you want to make sure your data is secure.

+> If you make periodic snapshots of a volume, the snapshots are incremental.
+This means that only the blocks on the device that have changed after your last snapshot are saved in the new snapshot.
+Even though snapshots are saved incrementally, the snapshot deletion process is designed so that you need to retain only the most recent snapshot in order to restore the volume.

 #### EBS vs Instance Store